xiph/rd_tool/README.md

 Individual build machines do not need Python, but do need bash.
 Each machine should be configured with a user and work_root (such as that user's home directory).
-This work directory must be populated with a folder called daalatool and dump\_ciede2000, which needs to contain a checkout of Daala and dump\_ciede git with the tools built:
+This work directory must be populated with folders called daalatool, dump\_ciede2000, and dav1d, which need to contain checkouts of Daala, dump\_ciede and dav1d git repositories, each with tools built.

+To compile Daala tools:

 ```
 sudo apt install autoconf libogg-dev libjpeg-dev libpng-dev check python3-numpy python3-scipy